Is the antique telephone a working telephone or just decorative?

 Historical Significance and Collectibility

-- Rarity and age of the model
+- How rare and antique the model is

-- Condition and originality of components
+- The condition and originality of the parts

 Integrating Antique Telephones in Modern Decor